 Get a certificate that proves you’re a certified organic farmer

 You’ll be sent a certificate by your CB after you’ve registered and passed an inspection.

 Your certificate is valid for 1 year.

 Get your certificate renewed

 When it’s near the time for your certificate to be renewed, your CB will inspect your farm.
 Your certificate will be renewed if it passes the inspection.
-Contact your CB to find out more, eg when you’ll be inspected, how your certificate will be renewed and how much it might cost.
+Contact your CB to find out more, such as when you’ll be inspected, how your certificate will be renewed and how much it might cost.